 The floor of the canyon can even be experienced with a white water rafting trip for experienced kayakers.
 The Seven Natural Wonders organisation says a helicopter tour is the best way to appreciate how vast the canyon really is, but you can see a lot of the canyon no matter which method you choose.

 When to visit: Debatable.
 In winter the North Rim roads are closed, cutting off some great views, and in summer it reaches Aussie summer temperatures.
-Over 5 million people visit the Grand Canyon every year, so be sure to book your travel early.
+Spring and autumn may therefore be preferable.
+Over 5 million people have visited the Grand Canyon in some years, so be sure to book your travel early.

 How to get there: Fly into Las Vegas, Phoenix, Flagstaff, or Los Angeles for a guided tour leaving from these destinations.
 You can also make your way to the town of Williams and take a historic steam locomotive on the Grand Canyon Railway to Grand Canyon Village.